pedrocatre/pixyll/_posts/2018-05-23-learn-to-do-metaphorical-pull-ups.md

 How you can go about applying this:

-* You start by watching a youtube video teaching you how to do a pull up.
+* Start by watching a youtube video teaching you how to do a pull up.
 * Since you can't do a single pull up at that point you do an assisted pull up (I used an assisted pull up machine for this).
 * Once you can do 6 pull ups remove some of the assistance.
 * Once you can do 6 pull ups without assistance start adding weight.